ivorinfo/iw/work.md

 Accurx
 2023-24

-### Driving collaboration and alignment to scale Accurx’s mobile-first design, fostering a resilient team and streamlining healthcare communication.
+### Driving collaboration and alignment to support Accurx on-the-go, while fostering a resilient team to transform healthcare communication.

 ## Previous work